Student Rights & Conduct Code

 - Separations or Restrictions: A student may be separated or restricted from enrollments on a temporary basis pending the completion of proceedings relevant to the Student Conduct Code.
 Students will be so notified.

 Sexual assault (sexual violence) is a violation of federal, state and local law, and SWIC policy.
 Therefore, criminal sanctions by the criminal justice system and administrative sanctions by the college may be imposed.
-Guidelines for proceedings are available in the office of the Title IX coordinator.
+Guidelines for proceedings are available in the office of the Title IX coordinators.

 STUDENT GRIEVANCE PROCEDURES